Bill Evans: Debut album New Jazz Conceptions

 In September 1956, producer Orrin Keepnews was convinced to record the reluctant Evans by a demo tape Mundell Lowe played to him over the phone.
 The result was his debut album, New Jazz Conceptions, featuring the original versions of "Waltz for Debby" and "Five".
-Eleven songs were recorded in the first session, including Evans' original composition "Waltz for Debby", which would prove to be his most recognized and recorded composition.
-The album began Evans's relationship with Riverside Records, and also marked the formation of the first Bill Evans trio with Teddy Kotick (bass) and Paul Motian (drums).
-Allmusic critic Scott Yanow said about the album: "Bill Evans' debut as a leader found the 27-year-old pianist already sounding much different than the usual Bud Powell-influenced keyboardists of the time...
+Eleven songs were recorded in the first session, including Evans's original composition "Waltz for Debby", which proved to be his most recognized and recorded composition.
+The album began Evans's relationship with Riverside Records, and also marked the formation of the first Bill Evans trio, with Teddy Kotick (bass) and Paul Motian (drums).
+AllMusic critic Scott Yanow said about the album: "Bill Evans' debut as a leader found the 27-year-old pianist already sounding much different than the usual Bud Powell-influenced keyboardists of the time...
 A strong start to a rather significant career."
-David Rickert of All About Jazz noted the influence of Bud Powell and wrote "Even at this stage he had the chops to make this a good piano jazz album, but in the end it's not a very good Bill Evans album...
-There are glimpses of the later trademarks of Evans' style..."
-Although a critical success that gained positive reviews in DownBeat and Metronome magazines, New Jazz Conceptions was initially a financial failure, selling only 800 copies the first year.
+David Rickert of All About Jazz noted Bud Powell's influence and wrote, "Even at this stage he had the chops to make this a good piano jazz album, but in the end it's not a very good Bill Evans album...
+There are glimpses of the later trademarks of Evans' style".
+Though a critical success that got good reviews in DownBeat and Metronome magazines, New Jazz Conceptions was initially a financial failure, selling only 800 copies the first year.
 "Five" was for some time Evans's trio farewell tune during performances.
 After the album's release, Evans spent much time studying J. S. Bach's music to improve his technique.